 If you’re considering a career in education and you’re researching the best options for getting a full U.S. teaching license, then you should also be thinking about where you want to live and teach once you’re fully certified.

-Accredited teacher certification programs can help fast-track graduates into full-time teaching positions in just a few short months!
+Teacher certification programs like our state-approved, AAQEP-accredited program, can help fast-track graduates into full-time teaching positions in just a few short months!

 That means if you want to hit the ground running, you’ll need a job search strategy that works.